COVID-19: Latest advice for collegesBack

 The full list is here.
 Colleges may ask for evidence of the parent's occupation, such as a work ID badge or payslip, if appropriate.

 Vulnerable students ‘include children who are supported by social care, those with safeguarding and welfare needs, including child in need plans, on child protection plans, ‘looked after’ children, young carers, disabled children and those with education, health and care (EHC) plans.’
-While children with a social worker should attend college if possible, with exceptions to be discussed with families by the college and social worker, children with EHCPs who can be kept home safely should be; this decision should be made by the college in discussion with parents and the local authority.
+Children with a social worker or with an EHCP should attend college if possible, with exceptions to be discussed with families by the college and social worker.
 Students who are known to the college to be vulnerable and who cannot stay home safely, even if they do not have an EHCP or social worker, can freely be offered provision, at the provider's discretion.
-More guidance is available here, including on how colleges should decide which students with EHCPs should continue to attend and which students with social workers should not.
+More guidance is available here, including guidance on how to consider a risk assessment for students with a social worker and/or an EHCP.
 If colleges or parents decide students with a social worker should not attend, the social worker must be informed.

 Free school meals